-There are divergences, including the one relating to the implementation by the Issuer, at the end of 2020, of the dynamic option of the transitional regime of IFRS 9, and those relating to amounts that novobanco considers to be due and that should have been paid by the Resolution Fund regarding the 2020 financial year, including the capital impact from the provisions made for the discontinuation of Spanish operations and the fair value of the restructuring funds, which are currently under arbitration.
+There may be further arbitration and proceedings regarding the amounts that the Issuer believes are due and should have been paid by the Resolution Fund in accordance with the rules of the CCA with respect to the 2020 financial year.
 See "Risks relating to the Issuer's business-The Resolution Fund may fail to make or be prevented from making payments under the Contingent Capital Agreement".